It’s no surprise I talk a lot about my favorite running books for motivation or running books for training, but what about overall best fitness books?

 It’s so easy to blame yourself for feeling tired and just not doing enough.
 But what if the real issue is low Vitamin D or that you played soccer and had concussions?
 It’s an eye-opening and useful read.

 6. Run To The Finish – The Middle of the Packers Guide to Training by Amanda Brooks

 I mean we all knew this would be on the list right?
 I’m partial, but I still believe it’s a must read for most runners.

-Breaking down many of the mental pieces that hold us back, looking at how to implement strength movements that will prevent injuries and even figuring out the best training plan for you.
-Plus 4 training plans included for the half to full marathon.
+Breaking down many of the mental pieces that hold us back, looking at how to implement strength movements that will prevent injuries, and even figuring out the best training plan for you.
+Plus 4 training plans are included for half to a full marathon.

 It’s all about the idea that tension and not an injury is causing your pain.

 It goes into the psychology of your brain distracting you from things you don’t want to deal with by throwing up pain signals.